 A diagnosis can also be a dangerous trap that many adolescents incorporate into a coping style.
 They try to use their diagnosis as a way to avoid taking responsibility for their lives.
 It becomes another way for them to remain on developmental hiatus.

 Whether the diagnostic category represents a pure, neuro-biological dysfunction or a maladaptive coping mechanism, the most important aspect of a diagnosis is understanding the description of realities that this presents for the student.

 RedCliff recognizes the child and the diagnosis are two separate issues.
 Each is addressed specifically.
 Our treatment model does not allow the child to hide behind the label.
 The therapeutic approach focuses on treating the individual, not just treating the diagnosis.

 RedCliff allows the student to come to an understanding that their diagnosis is merely one aspect of the total human being that they may be.
 As such, the desired outcome is that the student becomes much more skilled in finding adaptive ways of managing the difficult aspects of their lives, rather than using a diagnostic category as one more mechanism to avoid taking responsibility for their thoughts, feelings, and behaviors.

 Parents may request psychological assessment and/or neuropsychological assessments for their student.
 For an additional charge, both of these tests can be performed in the field without disrupting the student’s wilderness experience.

 Accurate assessments performed by in-house and outside licensed, doctorate-level psychologists have alerted families to previously undiagnosed conditions such as Asperger’s Syndrome, learning disabilities, ADHD, and others.

 When the formal assessment is complete, the evaluator and therapist will discuss and explain the results to the student’s parents.

 Lastly, our program evaluates every student weekly on eight areas of student functioning in the field.
-The field staff scores these clinical assessments under the direction of the each student’s therapist.
-The assessment also gives parents a direct link to the men and women working with their child in the field.
+The field staff scores these clinical assessments under the direction of each student’s therapist.
+The assessment also gives parents a direct link to the men and women working with their children in the field.
 Parents receive these assessment scores via our secure Internet portal to be used as part of their weekly family therapy.